-Current global challenges require solutions that cannot be delivered by any one field alone.
-Our work bridges multiple disciplines to advance basic understanding and solve problems of ecological and societal significance.
-Our recent projects can be divided in three main areas:
+Work at the SPA Lab bridges multiple scientific disciplines to advance basic understanding and solve problems of ecological and societal significance.
+Our current projects can be divided in three main areas:

 The pursuit of solutions for current global challenges is in many ways synonymous with the search for historical knowledge to support theoretical and practical inquiry into sustainability.
-Every system that has persisted through time must have acquired some degree of resilience to environmental change.
-We use archives of past environmental conditions, such as tree rings, soil profiles, and speleothems, combined with measurements of stable isotopes, elemental analyses, and radiometric dating to elucidate how environmental change has impacted terrestrial systems before and after humans became a dominant planetary force.
-Our studies focus on describing the influence of past environments on the distribution of modern biomes, providing information to understand the forces that shaped ancient and contemporary societies.
+Every system that has persisted through time acquired some degree of resilience to environmental change.
+We use archives of past environmental conditions, such as tree ring cellulose, soil organic matter, and speleothem carbonates, combined with measurements of stable isotopes, elemental analyses, and radiometric dating to elucidate how environmental change has impacted terrestrial systems before and after humans became a dominant planetary force.
+For example, our current NSF-funded research focuses on describing the influence of climate variability over thousands of years on the distribution of modern tropical forest and savanna biomes, providing critical information for understanding the forces that shaped ancient and contemporary societies.

-2- Quantifying the impact of human-induced changes in climate and atmospheric composition on managed and natural ecosystems
+2- Quantifying the impact of changes in atmospheric composition on natural and human-engineered ecosystems

 Since the industrial revolution, the human influence on the global environment has become so large that a case has been made for a new geological epoch: the Anthropocene.
-Using observation and experimental datasets, which integrate physiological, biogeochemical, and ecological methods, we investigate the impacts of rising carbon dioxide levels, nitrogen deposition and shifting edaphic properties on the performance of individual species and functioning of ecosystems.
-Long-term data from natural ecosystems serve as a baseline to predict responses in systems managed for energy and food production.
+Using observation and experimental datasets, which integrate ecophysiological and biogeochemical methods, we investigate the impacts of rising carbon dioxide levels, nitrogen deposition and shifting soil quality on the performance of individual species of interest in agriculture and forestry as well as on the distribution and functioning of whole ecosystems.
+For example, in our recently completed projects long-term data from natural ecosystems served as a baseline to predict responses in productivity, water and nutrient use in ecosystems that are managed for energy and food production.

-3- Developing management and restoration strategies to mitigate the impacts of global environmental change and optimize the use of natural resources
+3- Developing management and restoration strategies to mitigate environmental change and optimize the use of natural resources

-We study how complex soil-plant-atmosphere interactions that control concerted changes in carbon, water, and nutrient cycles can be harnessed to provide solutions for current environmental challenges.
-We combine information needed to design conservation, management, and restoration efforts to improve the use of natural resources and the sustainability of managed and unmanaged lands.
-Recent projects test new methods to increase water-use efficiency in tree plantations, restore biodiversity, and promote carbon sequestration in degraded lands and subsiding wetlands.
-Using baseline data from natural systems, we evaluate how managed forests, agricultural fields, and bioenergy crops can be used to enhance ecosystem services and promote climate stability.
+We study how complex soil-plant-atmosphere interactions that control concerted changes in carbon, water, and nutrient cycles on land can be harnessed to provide solutions for environmental challenges.
+For example, our current NSF-funded projects combine information needed to design conservation, management, and restoration efforts to improve the use of natural resources and the sustainability of managed and unmanaged prairies across the Pacific Northwest.
+Other recent projects tested new scaling principles to predict water-use efficiency in tree plantations, restore biodiversity in mined areas in the Brazilian Amazon/Cerrado transition, and promote carbon sequestration in degraded subsiding wetlands in California.
+Using baseline data from natural systems, we evaluate how managed forests, agricultural fields, and bioenergy crops can be used to enhance ecosystem services and perhaps promote climate stability.

 National Science Foundation: Delineating Holocene climate-biosphere links from climate and vegetation reconstructions from the Amazon region

-National Science Foundation: Harnessing biological complexity to improve food security: How do mycorrhizal networks control resource transfer and plant productivity in inter- and mono-crop model systems?
+National Science Foundation: Harnessing biological complexity to improve food security

 Water Sustainability and Climate (WSC) USDA-NIFA: Agricultural sensitivity to climate change and water resources interactions in the San Joaquin Valley California and system resilience offered by adaptation strategies